medico-legal society of toronto

 For the first time in its history, the MLST has created an award in honour of one of its members from the legal community.
 This member has earned a stellar reputation over many years in the insurance defence and personal injury bar as a fierce advocate for her clients.
 She is known for her razor-sharp mind, her enthusiastic passion for justice and fairness, and her untiring willingness to share her knowledge with her colleagues – both plaintiff and defence.
 Her countless contributions to the MLST are unmatched by any member, as is her outstanding dedication and commitment to the Society for over a decade.

-Candidates will be vetted by the Awards Committee.
+The Awards Committee will vet candidates.
 If a suitable candidate is identified, the Awards Committee will make a recommendation to Council who may, at its discretion, make a final decision by a majority vote.

 "What we love about this organization is that it is a forum for intelligent discourse on these issues in an environment where none seek any personal recognition.
 It is not an expensive organization to belong to.
 It is risk-free and benefit-rich and we feel lucky to have been a part of it, both personally and professionally, over many years."